 With the rush to purchase and transport him, I didn’t end up getting a vet check done for Ezhno.
 I spent Monday night restlessly tossing and turning in bed, imagining that I’d find him dead in his stall the next morning from some unseen physical malady.
 You can imagine my relief when I found him alive and whole, happily waiting for the start of our first day together.

 It was early enough in the morning that the barn was empty, so I gathered my courage and got him out of his stall alone, with no one around to supervise us (I know, I’m a pansy).
 I put him in the cross ties and spent some time grooming him up.
 Then we went across to the arena, where I walked him around for a little while so that he could look at everything and then put him on a lunge line.
-I was relieved to find that he was clearly green (lifting with his back and traveling in a nicely bent circle was a foreign concept to him), but sound and healthy.
+I was relieved to find that he was clearly green, but sound and healthy.

 I thought that would be the end of it, but by the time I’d finished my ride on the Pony, the Trainer had arrived and she encouraged me to tack Ezhno up and take him for a spin in her 1:00PM lesson.
 I got him back out and, after a quick hair cut, I put him in the dressage saddle and led him out.
 The Trainer hopped up on him for a couple of minutes and then I climbed aboard and rode him around the arena with the rest of the riders in there!
 He gawked at a lot of things, but he was a perfect gentleman and by the end of the lesson I felt comfortable pushing him out into a working trot, which I consider a massive success!

 We ended the day with one last grooming and some treats, and we have a private lesson with the Trainer tomorrow.
 I’ve got zero regrets about my split second decision to purchase him, and I’m dying to go out to the barn to see him again! 🙂